-The onsite impervious area tributary to the south downstream path (1.41 acres) is less than the existing onsite impervious area (1.49 acres).
-The total proposed impervious surface, including 0.33 acres of frontage impervious, is 1.74 acres, which results in a 0.25-acre increase in impervious surfaces.
-The conversion of approximately 0.25 acres of pervious to impervious area results in a 0.12 cfs increase as evaluated using the Western Washington Hydrology Model.
+The onsite impervious area tributary to the south downstream path (1.46 acres) is reasonably similar to the existing onsite impervious area (1.49 acres).
+Frontage improvements will result in an increase in impervious surface of approximately 0.50 acres.
+The conversion of approximately 0.53 acres of pervious to impervious area results in a 0.25 cfs increase as evaluated using the Western Washington Hydrology Model.